codylindley/simple-frontend-boilerplate/README.md

 #Simple Frontend Boilerplate
 ---

 A starting point to develop websites or web applications without forcing a specific MV* framework or module loader.
+It could be used for simple websites, websites with some application like interfaces, or very small web applications that only require a handfull of modules not hundreds.

 Instructions: